 You are the one that learners are going to watch, listen to, and engage with.
 If you’re having fun, your viewers can tell.
 If you’re bored or insecure while shooting your eLearning video, the same thing will happen.

 Appear happy, present yourself as more playful, and your trainees will love you.
-Adjust your voice to the atmosphere you want to create and don’t be afraid to smile.
+If you’re recording a talking head video, adjust your voice to the atmosphere you want to create and don’t be afraid to smile.
 This will make you more relatable, and likable.

 Be the person you would want to hang out with; not the stick in the mud.
 This will turn stiff eLearning videos into great interactive training videos your learners will enjoy.